 If you'd like to get a Recording of interactions happening inside of an iFrame, only put the Hotjar Tracking Code on the iframe and not on the parent page.
 Having the Hotjar Tracking Code on both the parent page and the iFrame can cause Recordings of the page to fail and data collection to be skewed.

-When the Hotjar script encounters an iframe on a web page, the actual interactions inside that iframe won't be recorded.
+When the Hotjar script encounters an iframe on a web page, the actual interactions inside that same-origin iframe won't be recorded.
 Instead, the URL of the iframe will be saved and reloaded inside the Recording when it's being played back if we have access to the assets.

-Difference between same-origin and cross-origin
+The difference between same-origin and cross-origin

 Same-origin means that the page loaded within the iframe is loaded from the same exact protocol and subdomain as the parent window.